First-year college costs to prepare for beyond tuition

 2. Technology

-While most libraries have computers for student use, it’s nearly impossible to go through college without a laptop or other personal computer.
+While most libraries have computers for student use, going through college without a laptop or other personal computer is nearly impossible.
 Many professors have gone paperless now, with homework, essays and assignments being completed fully online.
 Some exams and classes are even hosted online now, so it’s important to have a personal device to complete your coursework on time.

 Some schools offer laptop rentals, so check with student services or the library before making a large purchase.
 To cut costs, you may also consider buying a refurbished or pre-owned device instead of a new one.